arsalanhub/BudgetTracker/README.md

 2. Use port forwarding by running `client-forwarding.sh` & `server-forwarding.sh` logs will get sotred in `port-forwarding.txt` for debugging
 3. Use `manager.sh` to get `logs`, `clean logs` & `stop servies & deployments`

+### Dev Environment
+1. For formatting code `npm run pretty`.
+Currently it is only for server.

 <!-- CONTACT -->
 ## Contact